juantimonescalona/dockerized-api-war/README.md

 docker-machine create -d virtualbox --engine-env HTTP_PROXY=http://PROXY:8080 -engine-env PROXY=http://web-proxy.bbn.hpecorp.net:8080 --engine-env NO_PROXY=localhost,192.168.99.100 behind-proxy
 ```

-And then setup your docker client using:
+And then setup your docker client using instruction that are printed on running:

 ```
 docker-machine env behind-proxy